sictweb/web222/weeks/week07/README.md

 ![DOM Nodes in our p example](images/p-node.png)

-In this diagram, the gray boxes represent element nodes, while the white boxes are text nodes.
+In this diagram, the gray, square boxes represent element nodes, while the white, rounded boxes are text nodes.

 When we load a web page in a web browser, we see its fully parsed and rendered form.
 The web browser *begins* with the initial content we provide in our HTML.
 We can see the